 Songwriting and storytelling lie at the core of Brisbane-based alternative folk group, Elbury.
-Born in a brick-and-concrete pillbox on the side of Red Hill, as an acoustic folk duo.
-Awkward tunes in minor keys; awkward lyrics, obscure themes – the standard output of any new band trying to mark out a piece of original territory.
-Through the churn of the low-profile/no-profile original music scene, Elbury persisted – knowing that a band can find their own sound and beat a path forward on their own terms.
+Born in a brick-and-concrete pillbox on the side of Red Hill, as an acoustic folk duo making awkward tunes in minor keys; strained lyrics, obscure themes – the prototypical outputs of new voices trying to mark out a piece of original territory.
+Through the churn of the low-profile original folk scene, Elbury persisted – knowing that a band can find their own sound and beat a path forward on their own terms.

-With the introduction of bass, drums and synth in recent years, the band have shifted from traditional acoustic folk to a darker alt-folk-rock sound, including progressive and ambient elements.
+With the introduction of bass, drums and piano in recent years, the band have shifted from traditional acoustic folk to a fuller alt-folk-rock sound, including progressive and ambient elements.
 But the music, at heart, remains the same: honest observations, translated into verse, and multiple musical elements jostled into occasional cooperation.
-The band defy easy categorisation, shifting between mellow jazz interludes, rollicking folk-rock triumphs and intricate Baroque passages.
-Winsome melodies take centre stage, with three-part harmonies and a close weave of organic and digital textures wrapped around.
+The band defy easy categorisation, shifting between mellow jazz interludes, jagged guitar lines, rollicking folk-rock triumphs and intricate Baroque passages.
+Winsome melodies take centre stage, with three-part harmonies and a close weave of sonic textures wrapped around.
 Without the power and bombast of harder styles of music, the beauty of the phrase and the arrangement becomes make-or-break.

 In concert, Elbury’s music is energetic, surprising and engaging.
 Songs (and sets) that lead the listener through moods, through lightness and darkness, through lush warmth and brittle emptiness.
 Deceptive complexity that rewards close attention.
 And even the odd danceable number!

 Elbury will release their second long-player – A Life in Stages – in November 2021.

 People come in and out, a life in stages.